 I’m joyful, near blissful to have come full circle in a celebration of traditional foods.
 I know better than to deny my body the nutrient-dense foods it craves – even butter and fresh cream and whole raw milk.
 I have my reasons for eating red meat, and I cherish my local ranchers who nourish my family and our collective land with grass-fed and pasture-raised meats.
 Their work, and the work of other ranchers practicing holistic management, greatly improves the variety and health of local fauna and sequesters carbon in the soil where it belongs.
 The animals need the land, and the land needs the animals.
 We humans?
 We need both.

 In this Salisbury steak recipe, we season grass-fed beef with shallots, onions and wild mushrooms before searing and tenderly simmering it in mineral-rich broth.
 This gentle practice which imparts moisture to the final dish makes up for what some cooks consider grass-fed beef’s shortcomings: namely, that its leanness makes it tough.
-On the contrary, grass-fed beef can be wonderfully tender – particularly so when it’s slowly cooked with plenty of good quality broth or wine as called for in this Salisbury steak recipe.
+On the contrary, grass-fed beef can be wonderfully tender – particularly so when it’s slowly cooked with plenty of good quality broth or wine.

 It’s in this Salisbury steak recipe that all my memories of the dish are rejuvenated and given new life if not forgiven entirely.
 A far cry from those pallid grey masses of meat smothered in lumpy gravy dished up by the lunch ladies of my childhood, this Salisbury steak is robustly flavored, deeply fragrant and utterly satisfying.
 And those Banquet frozen dinners and vegetarian steak’s of my college years?
 I’ll forgive them if you do.
 They were naïve whims on a journey to real food.
 And in this grown-up version, we celebrate the richness of the land from grass-fed meats to earthy wild mushrooms – oysters and shiitakes are my favorite, but use what you can find or forage.
 As for my family, we’ll be ordering up a few boxes of spores for DIY mushroom lovers – growing our own oysters, trumpets, portabellas and shiitakes in no time for this Salisbury steak recipe and for mushroom stew, wild mushroom butter and other dishes that fit our fancies.